nghoanglongde/blackfriday-sales-analysis/README.md

 # Black Friday Sales Analysis
 ## Objective
-1. Designed and implemented a data pipeline using Apache Spark with the PySpark Library to pre-process the raw dataset.
+1. Design and implement a data pipeline using Apache Spark with the PySpark Library for pre-processing the raw dataset.
-2. Compared the performance of two supervised regression techniques to suggest an efficient model for predicting the price
+2. Compare the performance of two supervised regression techniques to suggest an efficient model for predicting the price

 ## Dataset overview
 **Dataset:** [Link](https://www.kaggle.com/sdolezel/black-friday)